Misconceptions about Muslims and Modesty in Movement and Massage, a collaborative conversation betwe

 CG: What have you found most challenging to do your job with some request?

 MD: Challenges are a great way for growth.
 When I first started my career as a Massage Therapist, I had a client that preferred to stay fully clothed and asked if I could assist them.
 At first, we set the appointment only for 30 minutes, as I was new to my career and unsure of how I would fill a full hour or 90 minute session.
 Because of that experience, I took extra time to learn techniques that can be done fully clothed.
-Traditional Swedish massage includes effleurage which is sliding or gliding techniques traditionally performed directly on the skin.
-Through my additional training over the years, I have found ways to include effleurage over clothing or replace it with long holds, stretching the skin to give a feeling of length to muscles and fascia that clients enjoy.
+Traditional Swedish massage includes effleurage, which is sliding or gliding techniques traditionally performed directly on the skin.
+Through my additional training over the years, I have found ways to include effleurage over clothing or replace it with long holds... gently but firmly stretching the skin to give a feeling of length to muscles and fascia, that clients enjoy.
 This includes a incorporating personalized approaches to MyofascialRelease with an updated narrative and DermoNeuroModulation.
 I also found new ways to incorporate compression, kneading, assisted stretching and other techniques that ensure each client has their full time filled with a good variety of work based around their goals.

 CG: What are some of the topics, tools, surroundings or decor that you have changed for addressing those who dress modestly?

 MD: As mentioned earlier, I am adding a blackout shade in my studio.
-And while I pride myself on partnering with businesses and organizations that are open to all, I think it’s a great idea to have resources that focus on specific client populations, such as the women only running program mentioned earlier, as a client’s comfort is truly one of the most important pieces of my business.
+And while I pride myself on partnering with businesses and organizations that are open to all, I think it’s a great idea to have resources that focus on specific client populations, such as the women focused running program mentioned earlier, as a client’s comfort is truly one of the most important pieces of my business.

 CG: As long as we start with a lens of love for ourselves and reflect it onto others, misconceptions will stop.
 We are all given a few short decades in these life suits.
 If we allow, we can share the best ways to take care of ourselves.